andreagiassi/microservice-rbac-user-management/README.md

 The code has been tested (more than 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

-Here below the releavant features.
+Here below the most relevant features exposed using REST Apis:

 #### User management features